- Cape Town

 Day 3 Cape Town

 Spend the day exploring the wild, rugged coastline of the Cape Peninsula in a small group, led by a knowledgeable guide.
-You visit Cape Point, South Africa's most southwesterly point, the jackass penguin colony at Boulders Beach and the Cape of Good Hope Nature Reserve, where you can see a wide range of local flora as well as several species of antelope, baboons and varied birdlife.
-You have ample opportunity to take photographs throughout the trip, and you pass through several pretty towns and villages where you may wish to purchase lunch.
+You'll visit Cape Point, South Africa's most southwesterly point, the jackass penguin colony at Boulders Beach and the Cape of Good Hope Nature Reserve, where you can see a wide range of local flora as well as several species of antelope, baboons and varied birdlife.
+You will have ample opportunity to take photographs throughout the trip, and you pass through several pretty towns and villages where you may wish to purchase lunch.

 Day 4 Cape Town

 Today you join a small group tour to explore the Cape winelands, visiting the three main wine towns of Franschhoek, Stellenbosch and Paarl and passing through rolling countryside scattered with vineyards.
 Your first stop is Stellenbosch, South Africa's second-oldest town, where you can admire the Cape Dutch architecture.
 Sample the local wines, coupled with chocolates that complement their taste.
 You'll then move on to Franschhoek, the country's culinary capital, for more wine tasting at one of the estates.
 Your final wine tasting is in Paarl, which is set at the foot of dramatic granite domes.
 You will then driven the two hours back to Cape Town.

 Day 5 Vumbura Concession